 Price & Similar Monitors

-The MSI Optix MPG27CQ price amounts to $499.99 MSRP which is understandable given its exclusive features.
+The MSI Optix MPG27CQ price is ~$450, which is expensive, mainly due to its exclusive features.

-The MSI Optix MPG27CQ is definitely one of the more interesting 27″ 1440p 144Hz gaming models; either you’re going to absolutely love it or you won’t be interested in it at all.
+The MSI Optix MPG27CQ is definitely one of the more interesting 27″ 1440p 144Hz gaming models.
+You’re going to absolutely love it, or you won’t be interested in it at all.

 Image quality and performance are superb.
 Thanks to its wide color gamut, high contrast, and a curved screen, the monitor provides an immersive and enjoyable viewing experience.